Abstractnxgen/Coding_with_Python-Lists/.guides/content/Append-and-insert-c19b.md

 print(numList)
 ```

-The code above will output
+The code above will output the following:

 ```python
 [1,2,4]
 ```

 ## insert()

-If you want to add elements at a specific location use a list's `insert(index, element)` method.
-The method inserts the element at the specific index in the list.
+Using `insert(index, element)` will add elements at a specific location.
+This method inserts the element into the list at the specific index given.

 ```python
 numList.insert(2, 3)